Handwork & Crafts at Camp

 © Trevor 2011

 Emily Woofenden (top left) and her religion class (Brendan Crowe, top right) created this awesome 7-headed dragon piñata as part of their study of the Book of Revelation.
 Then, one afternoon, everyone gathered in the Dining Hall for a "Slaying the Dragon!" party!
-All the Sparks took turn with the whiffle bat while being loudly cheered on by the entire room.
+All the Sparks took turns with the whiffle bat while being loudly cheered on by the entire room.
 An amazing creation and an amazing event!

 "Sparks Shirts"